|Return to: Up County Projects|

 Project Status: Construction Phase

 The construction period for Gaithersburg Library consists of two phases.
 During Phase I, the contractor will submit to the County contractual documents such as Construction Schedule, Quality Control Plan and Submittal Schedule for County approval.
 Once submittals are approved by the County, Phase II, which is the actual construction, will start.
 The total time for construction is expected to be 17 months after the start of Phase II.
 The construction contract was executed on October 14, 2011 and a Notice to Proceed with Phase I was issued to Henley Construction Company Inc. on October 19, 2011.
-The Notice to Proceed with Phase II was issued on December 19, 2011, foundation and footing work is completed, structural steel installation is completed.
-Roof installation is completed.
-Storm Water Management System installation is in progress, Interior Drywall Installation is in progress and the renovation is projected to be completed in Summer 2013 with re-opening in Fall 2013.
+The Notice to Proceed with Phase II was issued on December 19, 2011, Interior Finishes are complete, Shelving installation is complete, Site work is in progress, Staff furniture delivery and installation in progress, Books delivery is scheduled for November 7th and the renovation is projected to be completed in Fall 2013.
+Save the Date: Grand re-opening Celebration, Saturday, January 4, 2014.

 Renovate and expand the 33,726 gross square foot structure by adding a total of 27,745 gross square feet on the main level along the front, back, and sides and a partial second floor of approximately 7500 gross square feet that will hold the elevator, meeting rooms, mechanical rooms, storage, and a satellite office of the Gilchrist Center.